Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 39

-Replace the 2 lower strut mounting screws and their nuts.
-Use the socket and the 18 mm wrench.
+Fit the 2 lower strut mounting bolts and their nuts.
+Use the socket and the 18 mm spanner.

 Tighten the nuts to a torque of 105 Nm.
 Use the torque wrench.

 The lower strut mounting nuts are nyloc nuts.
-Before each reassembly of such a nut, check that the nylon ring is in good condition and guarantees braking.
+Before each reassembly of such a nut, check that the nylon ring is in good condition and ensure locking.
 If in doubt, as a safety measure, fit a new nut.

 The lower strut mounting nuts are nyloc nuts.
-Before each reassembly of such a nut, check that the nylon ring is in good condition and guarantees braking.
+Before each reassembly of such a nut, check that the nylon ring is in good condition and ensure locking.
 If in doubt, as a safety measure, fit a new nut.

 Tighten the lower strut mounting nuts